-The nominated site, the Saint Paul Subterranean River National Park (SPSRNP), is located in the Saint Paul Mountain Range.
-It is 81km north-west of Puerto Princesa, the capital of Palawan province.
+The nominated site, the St. Paul Subterranean River National Park (SPSRNP), is located in the Saint Paul Mountain Range.
+It is north-west of Puerto Princesa, the capital of Palawan province.
 Palawan itself is 490km south-west of Manila (see Map 1).
 The SPSRNP lies within the jurisdiction of the government of the city of Puerto Princesa.
 The nominated site is a revision of an earlier one deferred in 1993, due to questions about inadequate size.
 The 1993 IUCN Technical Evaluation noted that, while the site was suitable for World Heritage listing, the area was too small to adequately protect its underground river watershed and to ensure the long-term viability of its significant biodiversity.
-The original 1993 nomination, of 5,753ha was thus revised, and an expanded nomination of 38,753ha was put forward for consideration by the World Heritage Committee in 1998.
-This expansion added a 33,000ha buffer zone (hereafter called the buffer zone) to the original 1993 core nomination area, which represents the boundaries of the Saint Paul Subterranean National Park, and includes a marine extension (hereafter called the core zone).
-The boundaries of the nomination are shown in Map 2.
+The original 1993 nomination, of 5,753ha was thus revised, and an expanded nomination was considered by the World Heritage Bureau in July 1999.
+This was further referred back to the Philippine authorities for final modification and legal definition of boundaries.
+The State Party submitted a draft Presidential Proclamation declaring a nominated area of 20,202ha and this adds a 14,449ha buffer zone (hereafter called the buffer zone) to the original 1993 core nomination area.
+The draft Proclamation noted several points of GPS coorindates, but no map was included.